bettermusic/ChordSheetJS/README.md

 <a name="new_ChordChartParser_new"></a>

 ### new ChordChartParser(options)
-Instantiate a chord sheet parser
+Instantiate a chord chart parser

 | Param | Type | Description |